The difference between acetate and plastic eyewear？

-Yesterday, a friend asked me if he took his eyewear and are these acetate sunglasses or plastic sunglasses?
+Yesterday, a friend asked me if his eyewear is acetate sunglasses or plastic sunglasses?
 If you look at it at first glance, I would think it is a pair of acetate sunglasses, black and shiny.
 It is really not easy to tell which type it is, but after I took a closer look, it was a pair of plastic sunglasses.
 What’s the difference between acetate and plastic eyewear frames?
 Many people will say that acetate glasses are more expensive and the process is more complicated, while plastic glasses are cheaper.
-Yes, in general, acetate eyewear are more expensive than plastic eyewear, but this is not absolutely relative.
+Yes, in general, acetate frame are more expensive than plastic eyewear, but this is not absolutely relative.
 In this article, let's understand the difference between acetate eyewear and plastic eyewear.

 Difference between acetate and plastic eyewear 1：Weight.
-Due to the high material density, the acetate eyewear is heavier in the hand, solid, and feels better.
+Due to the high material density, the acetate frame is heavier in the hand, solid, and feels better.
 The plastic eyewear is much lighter than the plate frame due to its low material density.
-At the same time, there are copper needles in the temples of the acetate eyewear, but most plastic frames do not have them.
-The copper needles will make the temples of the acetate eyewear stronger and heavier.
+At the same time, there are copper needles in the temples of the acetate eyeglasses, but most plastic frames do not have them.
+The copper needles will make the temples of the acetate eyeglasses stronger and heavier.

 Difference between acetate and plastic eyewear 2：it is resistant to high temperature.
 The acetate eyeglasses is more resistant to high temperature than plastic, and the plastic becomes soft when exposed to high temperature.
 This is also one of the easiest ways to distinguish these two kinds of eyewear.